This city-centred

 County of the said City of Exeter, through

-the Village of Heavitree, to a Place called Straitway
+the Village of Heavitree, to a

-is called The Honiton Road ; also the present
+which is called The Honiton Road ; also the present

 Turnpike Road leading from the

-Foot of Magdalen Hill to a Place called Liverydole, where
+Foot of Magdalen Hill to

-it joins the said last-mentioned Road; also the present Turnpike Road
+joins the said last-mentioned Road; also the present Turnpike Road

 leading from the late Gallows of the

-said County of Devon, in the said Parish of Heavitree, through
+said County of Devon, in the said Parish of Heavitree,

-the Villages of Clist Saint Mary and Bishop's
+through the Villages of Clist Saint

-Parish of Aylesbear, which is
+in the Parish of Aylesbear, which is

 called The Sidmouth Road; and also from a Place called Clist Bridge to the Top of Woodbury Hill in the Parish of Woodbury,